globalXchangetrade/swap-periphery/README.md

 `swapTokensForExactTokens` will take a unfixed amount of tokens from you and will give you fixed amount of tokens.

 Example : There is an TESLA/STIR pool, price of tesla is 150 USD and price of STIR is 1 USD.
 There is a user who has 100 STIR, but he wants exactly 1 TESLA token.
 Then he will use `swapTokensForExactTokens`

+#### swapExactTokensForTokens

+function swapExactTokensForTokens(
+  uint amountIn,
+  uint amountOutMin,
+  address[] calldata path,
+  address to,
+  uint deadline
+) external returns (uint[] memory amounts);

+amountIn : The amount of input tokens to send.
+(If user wants to convert exactly 100 STIR to Tesla, amountIn will be 100 STIR Token) amountOutMin : The minimum amount of output tokens that must be received for the transaction not to revert. path : An array of token addresses. path.length must be >= 2.
+Pools for each consecutive pair of addresses must exist and have liquidity.
+(In This case the path would be `['STIR token Address', 'TESLA token Address']`) to : Recipient of the output tokens. deadline : Unix timestamp after which the transaction will revert.

+#### swapTokensForExactTokens

+function swapTokensForExactTokens(
+  uint amountOut,
+  uint amountInMax,
+  address[] calldata path,
+  address to,
+  uint deadline
+)  external returns (uint[] memory amounts);

+amountOut: The amount of output tokens to receive.
+(If user wants to convert STIR and recieve exactly 1 TESLA token, amountOut will be 1 TESLA token)
+amountInMax: The maximum amount of input tokens that can be required before the transaction reverts. path : An array of token addresses. path.length must be >= 2.
+Pools for each consecutive pair of addresses must exist and have liquidity.
+(In This case the path would be `['STIR token Address', 'TESLA token Address']`) to : Recipient of the output tokens. deadline : Unix timestamp after which the transaction will revert.